 Ask an Expert

 There is a fraction of the world's population that doesn't have enough to eat or doesn't have access to food that is nutritionally rich.
 Food scientists or technologists work to find new sources of food that have the right nutrition levels and that are safe for human consumption.
 In fact, our nation's food supply depends on food scientists and technologists that test and develop foods that meet and exceed government food safety standards.
 If you are interested in combining biology, chemistry,…

 Growing, aging, digesting—all of these are examples of chemical processes performed by living organisms.
 Biochemists study how these types of chemical actions happen in cells and tissues, and monitor what effects new substances, like food additives and medicines, have on living organisms.

-Food Science TechnicianGood taste, texture, quality, and safety are all very important in the food industry.
+Good taste, texture, quality, and safety are all very important in the food industry.
 Food science technicians test and catalog the physical and chemical properties of food to help ensure these aspects.